Where to recycle/donate stuff

 Pharmacies: Unused medications and sharps.

-Sault Community Career Centre: Various items related to new immigrant settlement but especially furniture and kitchen items.
-Tall, narrow dressers are in high demand.
-Email them at info@saultcareercentre.ca to get on their distribution list.
+Sault Community Career Centre: Various items related to new immigrant settlement such as sheets, blankets, quilts, pots and pans, and small kitchen items.
+To donate please call or email Murray (705) 206-6158, murclark@yahoo.com Email them at info@saultcareercentre.ca to get on their distribution list.

 Sault Ste.
 Marie Helping Hands, 346 Welllington St. W.: Gently used clothing, household items, new personal care items, clean plastic shopping bags (see Facebook page).

-Soup Kitchen Community Centre, 172 James St., (705)942-2694: Food items, clean hard plastic takeout containers, hygiene products, gently used clothing and household articles, toys, other items (see website).
+Soup Kitchen Community Centre,172 James St., (705)942-2694: Food items, clean hard plastic takeout containers, hygiene products, household articles, toys, other items (see website).
+No clothing or textiles.

-St. Vincent Place, 222 Albert St. E., (705)253-2770: Non-perishable food, toiletries, winter hats and mitts, small kitchen appliances and accessories, kitchen utensils, bedding, clothing, books, clean plastic shopping bags, and other items (see website).
+St. Vincent Place, 222 Albert St. E., (705)253-2770: Non-perishable food, toiletries, winter hats and mitts, small kitchen appliances and accessories, kitchen utensils, bedding, clothing (including undergarments new or in clean good used condition), books, clean plastic shopping bags, and other items (see website).

-The Animal Assistance Group, 254 Letcher St., (705)575-7030: Pet beds, cat towers, pet food, cat litter, cat toys, cat carriers, large wire crates, cleaning supplies, pop can tabs, Lock City Dairy milk bags, Canadian Tire money.
+The Animal Assistance Group, 254 Letcher St., (705)975-0007: Pet beds, cat towers, pet food, cat litter, cat toys, cat carriers, large wire crates, cleaning supplies, pop can tabs, Lock City Dairy milk bags, Canadian Tire money, see Facebook page.

 Tire sellers: Any store that sells tires should accept used tires for recycling.
 When you buy tires, a recycling fee is built into the cost.